Entry26.png

 I hung back by the fence while Super negotiated a barrel’s worth of cucumbers from Mrs. Alderleaf with surprising competence.
 Out the corner of my eye, I saw little Carp repeatedly running to and kicking off a post.

+He spotted me.
 His face lit like sunshine.

 I had promised.
 So I did.